Ludsgit/damage/README.md

 - sentence: toggles on/off death sentence effect
 - shred: toggles on/off display of boss defenses with damage modifier
 - inspect: toggles on/off display of damage modifier when inspecting someone
 - - (name) (server): prints damage modifier of name from server.
-Possible servers: "Yurian", "Seren", "Mystel", "Shakan".
+Possible servers: "Yurian", "Seren", "Mystel", "Shakan", "Velik", "Kaia" and "Shen".
 If player is in the same server as you, server argument is not needed
 - power: toggles on/off using power for damage modifier calculation